Ammo59/Portfolio/README.md

 # University Portfolio
 This repository contains the code from undergraduate programming courses.
 Will continue to update as more are taken!

-MAE 205 Homework: Exhibits Labs 1-10, as well as unique problems given as extra credit.
+MAE 205 (Computer Methods) Classwork/Homework: Exhibits Labs 1-10, as well as unique problems given as extra credit.

-MAE 305 Projects: In this folder lie the assigned projects assembled within technical documentation.
+MAE 305 (Numerical Methods) Projects: In this folder lie the assigned projects assembled within technical documentation.
 Their code exists in the "All-Code" Folder, except for project 3, which is included here.

 | No. | Name | PDF File |
 | :------------ | :-------------: | :-------------: |